Search

 SPINS data39Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
 September 2024. shows that, as of September 2024, supplement delivery forms are trending in an unexpected direction.
 Sales of gummy products have decreased by 6.1%.
 In contrast, sales of capsules have increased by 2%, and sales of vegetable capsules have risen by 3.3%.
 Additionally, sales of powdered products are up by 8%.

 For years, gummies have been a popular delivery form for dietary supplements, so it may be surprising to learn that their sales are now declining.
 Meanwhile, sales of capsules and powders have remained relatively stable and now seem to be starting an upward trend.
-Certainly, capsules offer a convenient delivery form and aren’t subject to taste considerations, unlike gummies which often must avoid the use of various nutraceuticals with bitter or otherwise undesirable tastes profiles.
+Certainly, capsules offer a convenient delivery form and aren’t subject to taste considerations, unlike gummies which often must avoid the use of various nutraceuticals with bitter or otherwise undesirable taste profiles.

 Another delivery type brand owners may want to consider is chewable tablets.
 Compared to gummies, chewable tablets have several distinct advantages, including: